reeceatkinson/reeceatkinson/README.md

 You can also check out my website @ reeceatkinson.com
 --->

-Hi 👋 My name is Reece Atkinson
+Hey 👋 My name is Reece Atkinson
 ===============================

 Frontend Developer